ravenfz/power_consumption_project/README.md

    Serial and Syslog loggings is disable while web log is at level 2.
 Telemetry period is the rate MQTT data is sent and is set to 15 seconds.

 3. Configure the module, preparing already for the integration with PZEM, with the required GPIOs functions.
-For that access the "Configuration" menu and then "Module Configuration" and apply the values as shown in the following image;
+For that access the "Configuration" menu and then "Configure Module" and apply the values as shown in the following image;

    ![Module Config Values](img/module_config_values.png)
 ````